Scalable Signed Exponential Random Graph Models under Local Dependence: Introduction

 \section{Introduction}

 Network analysis methods are traditionally constrained to binary edges, where relationships are either positive (e.g., alliances, friendships) or negative (e.g., rivalries, conflicts).
 However, these two types of relationships can occur simultaneously in many real-world scenarios.
-For instance, \citet{fritz2022exponential} examined interstate conflict and cooperation between 2000 and 2010.
-Similarly, \citet{leskovec2010signed} studied in the setting of social media networks how interaction patterns are affected by both positive and negative connections between users.
+Signed networks have been used in diverse contexts, including interstate conflict and cooperation \citep{fritz2022exponential}, social media interactions \citep{leskovec2010signed}, and school networks capturing liking, disliking, and bullying relationships \citep{huitsing2012univariate}.
 Historically speaking, signed networks were the basis of one of the first network theories, being theories where the dependence between nodes is embedded into the theory \citep{wassermanSocialNetworkAnalysis1994}: \citet{heider1946attitudes} proposed the structural balance theory giving rise to the aphorism that ``\textsl{the enemy of my enemy is my friend}''.
 The underlying theory divides triads into balanced and unbalanced.
 Balanced triads are considered to be more stable and will, therefore, last longer than unbalanced triads.
+Recent work has revisited structural balance theory using null models that randomize tie signs while keeping edge positions fixed \citep{gallo2024testing,gallo2025patterns}.
+Complementary approaches reframe balance as a statistical theory of frustration, treating observed signs as noisy realizations of latent balanced states \citep{gallo2024assessing} Alternative modeling approaches include decomposing signed networks into separate processes for tie formation and valence assignment \citep{lerner2016structurala}, and entropy-based models that account for constrained network structures \citep{becatti2019entropybased}.

-However, the analysis of signed networks was hindered by limited computational resources to estimate more complicated models and by expensive measurements that make their observation possible.
+However, the traditional analysis of signed networks was hindered by limited computational resources to estimate more complicated models and by expensive measurements that make their observation possible.
 This situation has changed dramatically with the rise of social media platforms and the availability of digital trace data \citep{lazer2009computational}.
 Online interactions, especially in polarized settings, often contain positive and negative edges.
 Incorporating negative relations provides a richer understanding of coalitions, conflicts, and divisions within social systems \citep{leskovec2010signed}.

 Nevertheless, the modeling of signed networks remains challenging.
 On the one hand, the class of models specifically designed for signed networks is relatively limited, as most models were developed for unsigned networks.
 On the other hand, the massive size of modern networks poses separate challenges, as even for unsigned networks many models struggle to scale computationally.
 At the intersection of these two issues, the need to model both signed relations and large networks, there are little to no methods available.